How To Dress For Heli-Skiing

 No Bluetooth.
 No electric vests.
 No headphones.

 And for sure, take pictures, soak it up!
 But don’t forget where you are.
-Wild places deserves tons of respect.
+Wild places deserve tons of respect.
 Beacon first.
-Caution is wisdom.

 Accessories make the outfit